Course Syllabus

 Tasks — (1st submission, No AI)

-Tasks are assessed as "complete" or "incomplete".
-If a full and honest attempt is made at a task, but it is marked incomplete, it may be resubmitted within 2 weeks of being graded for full credit.
-No initial submissions will be allowed for a task after a new unit has begun.
+Tasks are assessed as complete or incomplete.
+If a full and honest attempt is made but the task is marked incomplete, it may be resubmitted within 2 weeks of being graded for full credit.
+No initial submissions will be accepted after a new unit has begun.

 Stretch Tasks — (Use AI)

-Stretch tasks are a lot like tasks.
-They are not necessarily more difficult than a task and can be treated as part of your regular homework.
-However, they may require skills that are not necessarily covered in class, which will require some additional initiative/learning on the student's part.
+Stretch tasks are similar to core tasks and can be treated as part of your regular coursework.
+They may require skills not fully covered in the unit materials, which calls for some additional initiative and learning on your part.

 There is one stretch assignment at the end of each unit.
-Stretch Tasks are assessed as "complete" or "incomplete".
+Stretch Tasks are assessed as complete or incomplete.
 The entire task must be satisfactorily completed before being marked complete.
-If a full and honest attempt is made for a stretch task, but it is marked incomplete, it may be resubmitted for full credit within two weeks of being graded.
+If a full and honest attempt is made but marked incomplete, it may be resubmitted for full credit within two weeks of being graded.

-`Stretch Tasks` are to be attempted `with the assistance of AI`.
-This is to test your DS foundational skills with coding from the tasks, and to help you question the output of AI.
+Stretch Tasks are to be attempted with the assistance of AI.
+This tests your DS foundational skills from the tasks and trains you to evaluate and question AI output.

 Coding Challenge — (No AI)

-• A chance for the instructor to see original coding work from students; a check to see whether the quality of work being submitted by a student is consistent with the quality of work a student can produce completely on their own.
+• A chance for the instructor to see original coding work — a check that the quality of submitted work is consistent with what a student can produce independently.

-• An indicator of where a student’s grade should fall (or rise) if there is a large discrepancy in the different dimensions of the specifications grading table below.
+• An indicator of where a student's grade should fall (or rise) if there is a large discrepancy across the grading dimensions below.

-• This is also good practice for a job interview scenario where they request the completion of a coding task.
+• Good practice for a job interview scenario where a coding task is required.

 Your instructor may choose to have 1 or 2 challenges.
-Challenges are evaluated using a number between 0 and 4.
-4 is excellent, 3 is satisfactory, and 2 is evidence of competency but has not yet mastered the skills.
-A score of 1 or 0 indicates little to no evidence of competency has been demonstrated.
-The challenges are a qualitative assessment that is incorporated into the grade subjectively, not a quantitative input to a grading algorithm/equation.
-Generally, a student performing well in the course should expect a 3 on the challenge.
+Challenges are evaluated on a 0–4 scale: 4 is excellent, 3 is satisfactory, 2 shows competency but not yet mastery, and 1 or 0 indicates little to no demonstrated competency.
+The challenge is a qualitative assessment incorporated subjectively, not a quantitative input to a grading equation.
+A student performing well in the course should generally expect a 3.

-No AI can be used during the coding challenge; however, you can use all your previous code from all the previous tasks.
+No AI may be used during the coding challenge; however, you may use all previous code from your completed tasks.

 Use of AI